scp756-221/course-site/docs/a1/page.md

 *This section is optional.*

-If you have frequently-used bash aliases or Git configuration options that you would like to use in the tools container, you can define them in this environment by creating files `bash_aliases` or `gitconfig` in the subdirectory `profiles`.
+If you have frequently-used bash aliases or Git configuration options that you would like to use in the tools container, you can define them in this environment by editing files `bash_aliases` or `gitconfig` in the subdirectory `profiles`.
 See `profiles/README.md` for the details.

 ### Coffee Break